ManimCommunity/manim/docs/source/installation.rst

 Installation
 ============

-There are a few different options for making Manim available to you:

-#. :ref:`Installing Manim to your system's Python <local-installation>`
-#. :ref:`Using Manim via Docker <docker-installation>`
-#. :ref:`Interactive Jupyter notebooks via Binder / Google Colab
-   <interactive-online>`

-Depending on your use case, different options are recommended: if you just want to play around with Manim for a bit, interactive in-browser worksheets are a really simple way of exploring the library as they require virtually no additional installation.
+Depending on your use case, different installation options are recommended: if you just want to play around with Manim for a bit, interactive in-browser worksheets are a really simple way of exploring the library as they require virtually no additional installation.
 Head over to https://try.manim.community to give our interactive tutorial a try.